 Click on the ‘Start Analyzing’ button in each category to analyze your content pieces one by one.
 You’ll get a preview window to look at the content and see sessions/pageviews, bounce rate and other data from GA as well as the top 5 searches from Google Search Console (if you have also connected it) for each page.

-Create tasks for specific parts of your article and make decisions about how to improve your content and make it more attractive and useful for your target audience.
+Create tasks for specific parts of your article, send tasks to Trello and Google Calendar, make decisions about how to improve your content and make it more attractive and useful for your target audience.

 Click on the ‘Next URL’ button on the bottom to start analyzing the next article.